 Do you prefer to work in a sketchbook?

 Me too!
 There are a number of sketchbooks on the market specifically for alcohol markers.
 Which sketchbooks I use for alcohol markers?
 You can read that in the blog "The best sketchbooks for alcohol markers?
 Here they are!"

 "So...which alcohol markers should I buy?"

 Well, it all depends on your budget.
 You can get alcohol markers very cheap (from dollar stores like Action) or very pricy (Copic markers) and everything in between.
 With the price difference comes the difference in quality.
 Copic markers are lo-ve-ly to work with, but are a true investment with €5 to €8 euro per marker.
-I bought dollar-store markers to test them and ended up giving most of them to my 10-year old niece (I think that’s saying enough ;-).
-I currently enjoy working Tombow ABT PRO markers and the Winsor&Newton Promarkers.
-Both these brands offer good quality, with a somewhat friendlier price.
-I’ll write an extended blog reviewing and comparing the different brands soon!
+I bought dollar-store markers to test them and ended up giving most of them to my 10-year old niece (I think that’s saying enough ;-). *Update 2021 Personally I prefer working with Ohuhu markers and the Winsor&Newton Promarkers.
+Here you can find an extended blog reviewing and comparing several brands of markers!